-The Foxey Lady is Based on the 1969 Pre Big Muff circuit with an added midrange knob.
+The Foxey Lady is inspired by Guild Muff circuit with an added midrange knob.

-Basically a refined big muff sound with a tighter more defined bottom end and a distortion like growl, a faster attack and the ability to cut through a mix due to the variable mid knob.
+Basically refined with a tighter more defined bottom end and a distortion like growl, a faster attack and the ability to cut through a mix due to the variable mid knob.
 Scooped mid sounds are on tap as well.

 The tone and mid knobs are interactive and give a lot of tonal variation.